-Each college of the University must have its own governance plan, which treats such matters as organization and duties of the faculty, departments, and students.
-A copy of the Brooklyn College Governance Plan, as amended and approved by the Board of Trustees on April 28, 2014 may be found in Appendix A. This appendix also includes a summary of the college's governance bodies and administrative organizational chart.
+Each college of the university must have its own governance plan, which treats such matters as organization and duties of the faculty, departments, and students.
+A copy of the Brooklyn College Governance Plan, effective July 1, 2019, as amended and approved by the Board of Trustees, may be found in Appendix A. This appendix also includes a summary of the college's governance bodies.

 College governance structures are established to meet specific needs and objectives.
-Some of these structures may be at variance with the University bylaws but are permitted by them; the college governance plan supersedes the bylaws where such variances occur.
+Some of these structures may be at variance with the university Bylaws but are permitted by them; the college governance plan supersedes the bylaws where such variances occur.
 Under the bylaws, responsibility for policy at the college level is shared among the president, the faculty, and students.